abhay8696/medify/README.md

-# Crio Code-A-Thon Project: MEDIFY - Medical Center Slot Booking Platform
+# MEDIFY - Medical Center Slot Booking Platform

 ![Screenshot of App](./src/assets/Screenshot1.png)

 ## The App

-React-based web application that allows users to find medical centers in a specific state and city across the USA and book appointments.
+**Crio Code-A-Thon Project:** React-based web application that allows users to find medical centers in a specific state and city across the USA and book appointments.

 ## Features: